goldblocx/api/docs/products/energy.md

 ## 5. Retrieving Transaction for the Given REC

-This request allows to check which transactions are included to the given REC.
+The below request allows to view exact transactions that made up each REC:

 ### REQUEST